OpenTechSchool/html-css-beginners/source/core/portfolio.rst

 ::

     * {
+        /* don't use '0px' or any other unit, if you set the value to zero */
         padding: 0;
         margin: 0;
         border: 0;
     }

-That is to set all the elements ``*`` with default padding, margin and border to 0px.
-This is really important to do because every browser sets a default size for some tags and without setting all of them again to 0px, it will be impossible to calculate the position of HTML elements and to position them on the page, since every browser will interpret that in a different way.
+That is to set all the elements ``*`` with default ``padding``, ``margin`` and ``border`` to 0.
+This can be really useful to do because every browser sets a default size for some tags, and without setting all of them again to 0 it will be impossible to calculate the position of HTML elements and to position them on the page, since every browser will interpret that in a different way.